PixelsUp/GlitchMatic/README.md

 ### Characters

 - **The Glitch Hunter**: A lone protagonist determined to fix the glitches.
     - His destiny is to try to destroy the glitches happening in the world, which leads him to the tower which holds the origin of the disaster.
 He will attempt to end it all, unknowingly entering a neverending crusade.
 - **Tower Inhabitants**: Glitchy enemies with AI that evolves based on player behavior.
 These entities came from various eras and places across time, and they will do everything they can to stop the Hunter from achieving his goal.

+    The rooms are never ending, and they are placed there as the protectors of the root of the glitches that are happening around the world.
+The glitches' origin stops anyone who tries to destroy it by creating more and harder rooms as the player gets closer to it.

 ### Environments and Places

 - **Tower Rooms**: Procedurally generated rooms with varied challenges that enhance replayability.
 There will be a selection of themes which spawn randomly every three rooms.
-These make its so the player is constantly engaging with different enemies with different strengths.
+These make it so the player is constantly engaging with different enemies with different strengths.

     - The rooms are neverending, and they are placed there as the protectors of the root of the glitches that are happening around the world.
 The glitches' origin stops anyone who tries to destroy it by creating more and harder rooms as the player gets closer to it.

 ---